wjzzx1s/MFM5210-Sto-and-PDE/README.md

 ## Notes

-- Topics are transcribed from the `Lecture-01.pdf` handwritten notes.
+- Topics are transcribed from the handwritten notes using AI tools, accuracy check is needed.
-- Compiled `.pdf` files and LaTeX aux/log artifacts are git-ignored, so the source `.tex` files are the version-controlled deliverable.

 ## License